redis/hiredis/README.md

 ## AUTHORS

 Hiredis was written by Salvatore Sanfilippo (antirez at gmail) and Pieter Noordhuis (pcnoordhuis at gmail) and is released under the BSD license.
+Hiredis is currently maintained by Matt Stancliff (matt at genges dot com) and Jan-Erik Rediger (janerik at fnordig dot com)